ChemiKhazi/UnityToolbag/AnimParamsAttribute/README.md

 Usage
 ---

-The component you want to use this attribute on must have an `Animator` exposed as a property/variable.
+The component you want to use the attribute on must have an `Animator` exposed as a property/variable.

-Use the `AnimParams` attribute on a `string` property/variable and the drawer will show a popup that lists all the parameters available in the given `Animator`.
-Pass the name of the `Animator` property as a string to the `AnimParams`
+Use the `AnimParams` attribute on a `string` property/variable and the inspector will show a popup that lists all the parameter names available in the given `Animator`.

+Pass the name of the `Animator` property as a string to the `AnimParams` attribute.

 ```C#
 public class ExampleView : MonoBehaviour